compomics/searchgui/resources/Comet/README.txt

   Thanks to the Villen Lab and R. Johnson for reporting the issue.

 release 2019.01 rev. 1 (2019.01.1), release date 2019/09/06
-- Known bug: a NULL character can show up as the flanking residu (peptide_next_aa attribute in pep.xml output) for an internal decoy match.
+- Known bug: a NULL character can show up as the flanking residue (peptide_next_aa attribute in pep.xml output) for an internal decoy match.
 - In Percolator .pin output, change ExpMass and CalcMass from neutral